Green, Green (song): Charts

 "Green, Green" sold over one million copies in 1963, and was awarded a gold disc.
 It was nominated in 1964 for the Grammy Award for Best Folk Recording and Best Performance By A Chorus.

 Variants, covers and sampling

-The New Christy Minstrels also recorded the song in German, named "Grün, grün ist Tennessee".
+The New Christy Minstrels also recorded the song in German (named "Grün, grün ist Tennessee") and Spanish ("Verde, Verde").

-Green, Green has been covered by many artists from all over the world including:
+Green, Green has been covered by artists including: